Reconstruction of degeneracy region and power for parabolic equations and systems: Uniqueness results for distributed measurements

 \section{Uniqueness results for \textquotedblleft distributed\textquotedblright measurements}

-In this section, we present sufficient conditions for the uniqueness result of two more general inverse problems.
+In this section, we present sufficient conditions for the uniqueness result of three more general inverse problems.
 In the first one, we consider the degeneracy point, initial data, and coefficient $c$ as unknowns; in the second one, only the degeneracy point and the initial data are unknown.
+Moreover, the third inverse problem concerns the case where the unknowns are represented by the degeneracy power and the initial data.
 Unlike in the previous section, where we considered point-wise measurements of $\partial_x w(1,t)$, here we require measurements distributed over a time interval.
-For the first inverse problem, in addition to distributed measurements of $\partial_x w(1,t)$, the uniqueness of the coefficient $c$ also requires distributed measurements of $\partial_x w(0,t)$, which also allow to achieve the uniqueness of the initial data over the entire interval $(0,1)$.
-The second inverse problem simply requires distributed measurements of $\partial_x w(1,t)$, but the uniqueness of the initial data from the $\partial_x w(1,t)$ measurements is confined to the right subinterval $(a,1)$.
+For the first inverse problem, in addition to distributed measurements of $\partial_x w(1,t)$, the uniqueness of the coefficient $c$ also requires distributed measurements of $\partial_x w(0,t)$, which also allow us to achieve the uniqueness of the initial data over the entire interval $(0,1)$.
+The second and third inverse problems simply require distributed measurements of $\partial_x w(1,t)$, but the uniqueness of the initial data from the $\partial_x w(1,t)$ measurements is confined to the right sub-interval $(a,1)$.

 We now consider the two sub-problems

 and